Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 Turkey says Syrian Kurds are allied with a nearly four-decade-long PKK Kurdish insurgency in southeastern Turkey that has resulted in the deaths of tens of thousands of people on both sides.
 The Syrian Kurdish allies of the United States deny any attack in Turkey.

-US Central Command and many members of Congress praise the Syrian Kurds as brave comrades-in-arms.
-In July, the Central Command angered Turkey by tweeting condolences for a Syrian Kurdish deputy commander and two other female fighters killed in a drone strike blamed on Turkey.

-In 2019, a public outcry from fellow Republicans and many others killed a plan by President Donald Trump, which he announced after a call with Erdogan, to extricate US troops from an expected Turkish attack on Kurdish allies in Syria.
+In 2019, a public outcry from fellow Republicans and many others killed a plan by President Donald Trump, which he announced after a call with Erdogan, to clear US troops from the path of an expected Turkish attack on Kurdish allies in Syria.

-Then-presidential candidate and now US President Joe Biden was among those who expressed outrage.

 The Kurds played a vital role in helping us defeat ISIS and too many have lost their lives.
 Now President Trump has abandoned them.
 Shameful, Biden tweeted at the time.